BIOGRAPHY

 the other students had left.
 Training would involve the use of tightly rolled

-and taped newspaper as well as sticks and knives, with translations to empty
+and taped newspaper as well as sticks and blades, with translations to empty

 hand self-defense.
 Many of the empty hand concepts were the same as those taught

 in Kenpo, except that here they were always related to the weapons.
-Punong Guro
+Master Pancipanci

-Not long after his promotion to Assistant Instructor, Punong Guro Bolden was
+Shortly after his promotion to Assistant Instructor, Tom Bolden was

 transferred back to the mainland where he was assigned to the 1st Infantry